sinameshkini/lexilift/ReadMe.md

 # LexiLift
-Is an free and open source CLI app for learning any English word you want!
+Is a free and open source CLI app for learning any English word you want!

 ```shell
 $ ./lexilift